Home

 An interesting thing about Indonesia is that it is divided into 2 very distinct ecological regions as defined by the 19th century naturalist Alfred Wallace, namesake of the "Wallace Line".
 He observed that in the eastern part of Indonesia (including Papua and most of East Nusa Tenggara west through Lombok), the birds and plants more closely resemble (and are related to) those of Australia than those of Asia.
 To the west and north through all of Kalimantan (Indonesian Borneo), Borneo and the Malay Peninsula the birds, animals and plants are more closely related to those of Thailand and the rest of Asia.

 An excellent field guide which we use is the New Holland Field Guide to the Birds of South-East Asia by Craig Robson.
 This book limits its scope to those birds found in Peninsular Malaysia, Singapore, Thailand, Myanmar, Vietnam, Cambodia and Laos.
-Other books are needed to cover the birds of Borneo (including Kalimantan) and Indonesia.
+A Field Guide to the Birds of Borneo by Susan Myers covers the entire island of Borneo, and was our invaluable guide while in Malaysian Borneo.
+Other books are needed to cover the birds of Indonesia.

 We saw and heard some lovely birds in Tanjung Puting National Park, Kalimantan, Indonesia.
-Perched on the Nipa palms and mangroves bordering the meandering rivers we saw the large Stork-billed Kingfisher Halcyon capensis with its huge red bill, buff chest and blue wings and tail.
+Perched on the Nipa palms and mangroves bordering the meandering rivers we saw the large Stork-billed Kingfisher Halcyon capensis with its huge red bill, buff chest and blue wings and tail (see below).
 Like other kingfishers it is able to hover above the water while it searches for fish.
 A frequent sight was that of the large black and chestnut Greater Coucal Centropus sinensis which moved from tree top to tree top with its mournful call.
 We watched both the Black Kite Milvus migrans and the Changeable Hawk Eagle Spizaetus cirrbatus soaring above the rainforest canopy.
-Sandpipers, magpies and tailorbirds were all common.
+Sandpipers, magpies and tailorbirds were all common but we didn't get photos.

 White Bellied Sea Eagle in flight The White Bellied Sea Eagle Haliaeetus leucogaster is a constant companion to those of us at anchor on the coasts of Indonesia, Malaysia and Thailand.
 Feeding on fish and snakes (see above!) it circles over the water using its incredible eyesight to find its next meal.
 The fish (or sea snake) is grasped in talons and taken ashore to a roosting spot for consumption.
 These sea eagles may travel inland in search of food.
 Their white bellies and head are unmistakable in flight or as they soar with wings held in an upright V. They are very large birds, up to almost 3 feet (85 cm) from head to tail.